ds4se/admin/how2review.md

 - Laurie Williams <williams@csc.ncsu.edu>,
 - Tim Menzies <tim.menzies@csc.ncsu.edu>

-We did reviewer assignment randomly and manually so we need to check for COI issues.
-Please check your assignments (looking for COI).
+We did reviewer assignment randomly and manually so please check your assignments.

 **Notes:**

-1. If you have COI issues, contact your block manager.
+1. If you have any issues, contact your block manager.

 2. If you want to change your review assignment, please contact your block manager (but try not to swap to another block).